 Smoking puts oxidative stress on the lens of the eyes.
 Hence increasing the chances of smokers to develop cataracts.
 However, this depends on the number of cigarettes you smoke rather than the duration that you have been smoking for.
 But that does not imply that you can continue smoking while limiting the number of cigarettes per day.

-Smoking is one of the causes of infertility among couples.
+Smoking is one of the causes of male infertility among couples.
 In fact, smoking and infertility go hand-in-hand.
 It creates a lot of problems for women including:

 - Causing ovulation problems.